stjudecloud/university/docs/genomics-platform/workflow-guides/rapid-rnaseq/index.md

 Refer to [the general workflow guide](../../analyzing-data/running-sj-workflows/#running-the-workflow) to learn how to launch the workflow, hook up input files, adjust parameters, start a run, and monitor run progress.

 !!!note
 Several of the apps that make up the Rapid RNA-seq workflow have an automatic timeout value included to prevent possible runaway costs, if you need to adjust or remove any of these, currently you must do so via the DNAnexus CLI (though a method to do so from the UI should be available in the future).
+See the section below for more information about these timeouts and how to adjust or remove.
+!!!

-Specifically, the apps and their timeout values are:
+The Rapid RNA-seq pipeline contains several different apps and each of their timeout values are currently set as:

 * STAR - 24.5 hour timeout
 * RNApeg - 15 hour timeout